risudo/cub3d/README.md

 ## Requirement

-It is tested on Ubuntu and Mac.
+It needs X11 environments.

-On Mac, Xquarts needs to be installed.
+Therefore, on MaxOS, Xquarts needs to be installed.

 # For more info